scale-lab/ARBench/README.md

 Benchmark for Mobile Augmented Reality Applications.
 For citations, please use this information:\
-S. Chetoui, R. Shah, S. Abdelaziz, A. Golas, F. Hijaz and S. Reda [ARBench: Augmented Reality Benchmark For Mobile Devices](https://ieeexplore.ieee.org/abstract/document/9804625/) IEEE Symposium on Performance Analysis of Systems and Software (ISPASS)
+S. Chetoui, R. Shah, S. Abdelaziz, A. Golas, F. Hijaz and S. Reda [ARBench: Augmented Reality Benchmark For Mobile Devices](https://ieeexplore.ieee.org/abstract/document/9804625/) IEEE Symposium on Performance Analysis of Systems and Software (ISPASS), 2022.

 ## Getting Started